 - You're whisk and continue to whisk.
 In about 5 minutes you'll notice that it will start to bubble and the color will deepen.

 - It will also be turning a more golden-yellow color.
-Keep whisking, until your thermometer reaches 175-180 degrees.
+Keep whisking, until your thermometer reaches 173-175 degrees.
+I'm using All Clad pans that are designed to heat quickly and distribute the heat evenly.
+I like to see my curd begin to bubble as my second sign of being cooked properly.
 Take it off the heat once it is done.
 If you overcook this, or don't allow the heat to be evenly distributed while whisking/cooking, the entire batch will be ruined.

 - If pouring into a cooled pie, tart, or bar crust, the curd needs to be poured in hot, to set nicely.